egonw/bacting/README.md

 print(cdk.fromSMILES("COC"))
 ```

-# Code examples
+## Code Examples

-Full code examples can be found in the following sources:
+Detailed examples can be found in the following sources:

 * Open Notebooks for Wikidata, including:
   * [script that compares a SMILES string with Wikidata, and creates QuickStatements for missing information](https://github.com/egonw/ons-wikidata/blob/master/Wikidata/createWDitemsFromSMILES.groovy)